Wellington Zoo

-In November 2023 a giraffe was born in Wellington Zoo for the first time in 20 years.
-Her name is Nia.
+Wellington Zoo (Te Nukuao Tūroa o Te Whanganui a Tara) is a 13 ha zoo on a hilly site in the green belt of Wellington, New Zealand.
+Wellington Zoo opened in 1906 and is the oldest public zoo in New Zealand.
 The zoo's name was officially changed to 'Te Nukuao Tūroa o Te Whanganui a Tara Wellington Zoo Trust' on 27 March 2024.
-This new name can be shortened to Te Nukuao Wellington Zoo or Wellington Zoo.
-The change was made to reflect a continuing commitment towards 'becoming bi-cultural.'
+The change was made to reflect a continuing commitment towards becoming bicultural.